 - First and foremost, remember that there are many homes to choose from, and not as many people looking to buy, so you have a little more leeway to shop around and hold out for the house you really want.
 Don’t get too comfortable, though; it’s still very possible that a really attractive home will get snatched up immediately, especially if the price is right.

 - In a buyer’s market, you have a lot more freedom to ask for a lower price.
-Remember, sellers likely won’t have as much interest, so don’t hesitate to try to negotiate a little.
+Remember, sellers likely won’t have as much interest in their home, so don’t hesitate to try to negotiate a little.

-- Be aware that many sellers will try to distinguish themselves by throwing in some extras, like offering you a home renovation allowance.
+- Be aware that many sellers will try to distinguish themselves to get the sale by throwing in some extras, like offering you a home renovation allowance.
 And if you’re not offered these little perks, you can always ask for them.

 If You’re a Seller…